cncf/wg-serverless/workflow/spec/spec.md

 The end definitions provides different ways to complete workflow execution, which is set by the "kind" property:

-- **DEFAULT** - Default workflow execution completion, no other special behavior
+- **default** - Default workflow execution completion, no other special behavior
-- **TERMINATE** - Completes all execution flows in the given workflow instance.
+- **terminate** - Completes all execution flows in the given workflow instance.
 All activities/actions being executed are completed.
 If a terminate end is reached inside a ForEach, Parallel, or SubFlow state, the entire workflow instance is terminated.
-- **EVENT** - Workflow executions completes, and a Cloud Event is produced according to the [produceEvent](#ProduceEvent-Definition) definition.
+- **event** - Workflow executions completes, and a Cloud Event is produced according to the [produceEvent](#ProduceEvent-Definition) definition.

 #### ProduceEvent Definition